 Confined Space Drone Inspection

-The drone was able to navigate the challenging environments of the wet wells safely and efficiently with the expert direction of Team UAVs Pilot.
-The LIDAR technology enabled detailed mapping and structural analysis of the wet wells without the need for physical scaffolding or manned entry.
 This approach not only eliminated the risks associated with confined space entry but also provided high-resolution data for precise assessment.
-The 4k camera and LED lighting allowed for an indepth inspection of the assets and structural components of the facility, whilst the thermal camera allowed identification of leaks within the wet well by identifying the cooler water and damp areas.
+The 4k camera and LED lighting allowed for an in-depth inspection of the assets and structural components of the facility, whilst the thermal camera allowed identification of leaks within the wet well by identifying the cooler water and damp areas.

 Minimal Disruption: The operational downtime of the pump stations was significantly reduced, ensuring uninterrupted water services.